openvolley/datavolley/README.md

     [1] 198

-If you see unexpected behaviour, try `read_dv(...,dowarn=TRUE)` to obtain more diagnostic information during the process of reading and parsing the DataVolley file.
+If you see unexpected behaviour, try `read_dv(...,do_warn=TRUE)` to obtain more diagnostic information during the process of reading and parsing the DataVolley file.

 ## More